This is the second of our three-part feature on the 30th anniversary of acid house and the origins of rave culture.

 Although of course, it never was just one last dance.
 In fact, it quickly became the first after-hours in the world and Alfredo’s time to shine.

 “Originally,” Alfredo says, “it was as simple as me trying to make a party with a very cosmopolitan and different crowd very late at night, or very early in the morning”.
 Freely skipping through anything from house to soul, Italo, Latin and funk, Alfredo’s music was regarded as a non-style that perfectly tapped into the non-conformist way of life on the island.
-Throughout most of the 80s, his unique flow was drawing hoards of people that were looking to live, feel, dance and connect, and his legacy is still very much alive and kicking, despite the changes the island has witnessed through a monumental boom in tourism.
+Throughout most of the 80s, his unique flow was drawing hoards of people that were looking to live, feel, dance and connect.
 As fellow Amnesia resident of the time Leo Mas reminisces, it was “a state of mind, as well as a style of music”.

 Jonny Walker admits, “We came back literally wearing the T-shirts and holding the flyers and within five months, Paul started Spectrum, Danny started Shoom and I started the Trip”.
-These monumental clubs drew in young hopefuls with a premise of freedom, peace and love, and from this blossomed a hedonistic a rave movement that reached its hazy heights during the Summer of Love over 1988-89, having a monumental impact on electronic music in Europe from there on out.
+These monumental clubs drew in young hopefuls with a premise of freedom, peace and love, and from this blossomed a hedonistic a rave movement that reached its hazy heights during the Summer of Love over 1988-89.

 Billboard magazine claims “Ibiza owes its current status to four British DJs — Paul Oakenfold, Danny Rampling, Jonny Walker and Nicky Holloway — who took a vacation there in summer of 1987.”
 But these four DJs didn’t make Ibiza: Ibiza made them.
 And by Ibiza, we mean DJ Alfredo.